-- All suckers must be immediately released. - CLOSED March 1 through 6 a.m. on the first Saturday of May.

-Virgin River, Washington County

-· No limit on smallmouth bass.
+• All suckers must be immediately released.

+- CLOSED March 1 through 6 a.m. on the first Saturday of May. - CLOSED to nighttime bowfishing (sunset to sunrise) from the the first Saturday of May through 6 a.m. on the second Saturday of Julv. - Virgin River, Washington County No limit on smallmouth bass.